Comment systems for static websites

 Commento is an optionally-hosted open-source comments software.
 Both these have heavy dependencies if you are self-hosting.

 Schnack is a simple node.js one supporting various 3rd party authentication.
-Another simple alternative is isso (python) it has no third party authentication support so I am nervous about having to do my own account management, but it has a certain kind of seductive simplicity.
+Another simple alternative is isso (python).
+It has no third-party authentication support so I am nervous about having to do my own account management, but it has a certain kind of seductive simplicity.

 Talkyard is optionally-hosted open-source forum software which integrates blog comments as a side effect.